|

 The move gives Beijing one seat on a three-person board of directors and first-hand access to the inner workings of a company that has one of the world’s largest troves of personal data.

 The market is more aware that the Chinese government is taking influential stakes in Alibaba and its subsidiaries.
-Xi does not understand how markets operate.
-As a consequence, the sell-off was allowed to go too far.

 It began to hurt China’s objectives in the world.
 Recognising this, Chinese financial authorities have gone out of their way to reassure foreign investors and markets have responded with a powerful rally.
 But that is a deception.